DHBW-Inf20/SUDOKUH/README.md

 SUDOKUH is created by [Luca Kellermann](https://github.com/Lukellmann), [Fabian Heinl](https://github.com/WHYZNSoftware) and [Philipp Kremling](https://github.com/KremlingP).

+Please note that you need Java 16 in order to run the program correctly.

 ## Getting started
 To start only run the SUDOKUH.jar, the start menu will automatically open.
 Here you can choose between the different categories: the sudoku player, the sudoku solver for a normal sudoku, the sudoku solver for Str8ts and the sudoku solver for Killer.
 With clicking on one of the categories you'll get a menu in which you can choose between the three sizes (2x2, 3x3, 4x4).
 Clicking on "Start" will open a new menu in which you have the game overlay.
 In the start menu there also is a settings button.
 Clicking on this you'll get a new menu and you can choose the theme (standard or dark mode), Auto Step (this means wether the next cell should automatically by selected when typing in a number), highlighting (this means wether possible conflicting cells for the actual chosen cell should be highlighted) and the tip limit (how much tips you want to have in the play mode).
 Clicking on the back button will bring you back to the home menu and the settings will automatically be saved.